 - Correspondence with other health care professionals relating to you, for example in the hospital or community services.

 We will process this personal data in the following way:

-We will retain your dental records while you are a practice patient and after you cease to be a patient, for at least eleven years or, for children, until age of 25, whichever is the longer.
+We will retain your dental records while you are a practice patient and after you cease to be a patient, for at least eleven years or, for children, until the age of 25, whichever is the longer.

 Security of information

 Personal data about you is held in the practice computer system and/or in a manual filing system.
-The information is not accessible to the public; only authorised members of staff have access to it.
-Staff are trained in their legal responsibilities under the Data Protection Act and practical procedures for maintaining confidentiality.
+The information is not accessible to the public; only authorized members of staff have access to it.
+Staff is trained in their legal responsibilities under the Data Protection Act and practical procedures for maintaining confidentiality.

-We take precautions to keep the practice premises, filing systems and computers physically secure.
-Our computer system has secure audit trails and we back-up information routinely.
+We take precautions to keep the practice premises, filing systems, and computers physically secure.
+Our computer system has secure audit trails and us back-up information routinely.
 We use cloud computing facilities for the storage and processing of some of your data.
 The practice has a rigorous service level agreement with our cloud provider to ensure that all our obligations in this policy are fulfilled and that your information is secure.

 Disclosure of information